-Also, ethnicity (i.e. being Māori or Pasifika) has a smaller or no significant effect on paternal involvement and / or quality of care if these psycho-social characteristics are controlled for, suggesting an important difference in e.g. paternal confidence and satisfaction between Māori and Pasifika fathers and their NZ European counterparts, which positively affect their involvement.
+Also, ethnicity (i.e. being Māori or Pasifika) has a smaller or no significant effect on paternal involvement and / or quality of care if these psycho-social characteristics are controlled for, suggesting an important difference in paternal confidence and satisfaction between Māori and Pasifika fathers and their NZ European counterparts, which positively affects their involvement.